278th Armored Cavalry Regiment: World War II

-On 16 September 1940 the 117th Infantry Regiment from Tennessee was inducted into federal service at home stations for a period of one year.
-The regiment was moved by train and arrived in Fort Jackson South Carolina on 24 September 1940 as part of the 30th Division once again.
-The regiment was housed in pyramid tents at Fort Jackson.
+On 16 September 1940, the 117th Infantry Regiment was inducted into federal service at home stations for a period of one year.
+The regiment was moved by train and arrived at Fort Jackson, South Carolina, on 24 September 1940.
+The regiment was housed in pyramidal tents at Fort Jackson.
 Colonel Grant A. Schlieker assumed command of the regiment on 12 August 1940.
-In October 1940, the unit was filled by Selective Service with men primarily from the Knoxville area.
+In October 1940, the unit was brought to war strength with Selective Service men, primarily from the Knoxville area.

 The 117th Infantry moved by motor convoy to Dixie, Tennessee, on 27 May 1941 for the VII Corps Tennessee Maneuvers.
-The regiment returned to Fort Jackson on 5 July 1941.
-The regiment along with the rest of the National Guard soldiers inducted in 1940 was extended for the duration of World War II.
-The regiment then moved to Chester, South Carolina, on 27 September 1941 for both the October and November 1941 Carolina Maneuvers.
-The 117th Infantry Regiment as part of the 30th Division returned to Fort Jackson on 29 November 1941, where the 30th (Old Hickory) Division was redesigned as the 30th Infantry Division.
+The regiment returned to Fort Jackson on 5 July 1941.The regiment then moved to Chester, South Carolina, on 27 September 1941 for both the October and November 1941 Carolina Maneuvers.
+The 117th Infantry Regiment as part of the 30th Division returned to Fort Jackson on 29 November 1941, where the 30th Division was redesigned as the 30th Infantry Division.
+After the Japanese attack on Pearl Harbor, the term of service of the regiment, along with the rest of the National Guard soldiers inducted in 1940-1941, was extended for the duration of the war.

-On 16 February 1942, two months after the American entry into World War II, the 30th Infantry Division arrived at Camp Blanding, Florida, for extensive infantry training.
-On 12 September 1942, the 117th Infantry Regiment was ordered to the Infantry School, located at Fort Benning, Georgia, to furnish troops for demonstration purposes and to assist instructors in the training of officer classes and the Officer Candidate School (OCS).
+On 16 February 1942, two months after American entry into World War II, the 30th Infantry Division arrived at Camp Blanding, Florida, for extensive infantry training.
+On 12 September 1942, the 117th Infantry Regiment was ordered to the Infantry School, located at Fort Benning, Georgia, to furnish troops for demonstration purposes and to assist instructors in the training of officer classes at the Officer Candidate School (OCS).
 The 117th Infantry Regiment moved back to Camp Blanding, Florida, by motor convoy on 28 February 1943 to conduct training designed to physically harden the troops.

 They moved on 30 May 1943 to Murfreesboro, Tennessee.
-Starting on 4 September 1943, the regiment participated in the Second Army's No.3 Tennessee Maneuvers.
-On 7 September 1943 the 117th Infantry Regiment returned to Camp Forrest (Arnold AFB today), near Tullahoma, Tennessee.
+Starting on 4 September 1943, the regiment participated in the Second Army No. 3 Tennessee Maneuvers.
+On 7 September 1943 the 117th Infantry Regiment returned to Camp Forrest, near Tullahoma, Tennessee.

 The 117th Infantry Regiment arrived at Camp Atterbury, Indiana, on 14 November 1943 to complete their final phase of training.
-The 117th Infantry Regiment departed Camp Atterbury and arrived at the staging area in Camp Myles Standish, Massachusetts on 29 January 1944.
-The regiment departed from the Port of Boston, which was the port of embarkation, on the USS John Ericsson on 12 February 1944.
+The 117th Infantry Regiment departed Camp Atterbury and arrived at the staging area at Camp Myles Standish, Massachusetts, on 29 January 1944.
+The regiment departed from the Port of Boston on the troopship USS John Ericsson on 12 February 1944.
 The 117th Infantry Regiment disembarked in Liverpool, England, on 24 February 1944.

 In England, from 25 February, to 5 April 1944 the regiment was quartered in Nissen huts near Petworth, England, and undertook extensive Infantry training.
-From 6 April to 9 June 1944, the regiment was billeted in the town of Berkhamstead, England, and completed their final training before entering combat in Normandy.
+From 6 April to 9 June 1944, the regiment was billeted in the town of Berkhamsted, England, and completed their final training before entering combat in Normandy.